kubeedge/website/docs/advanced/hold_and_release.md

 4. **Release**: When an unhold command is issued (via `keadm ctl` or API), the cached Pod upgrade is released to the container runtime, and the Pod starts normally.

-See more details at [Dersign Proposal for Resource Upgrade Control at Edge](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/sig-node/edge-resource-upgrade-control.md).
+See more details at [Design  Proposal for Resource Upgrade Control at Edge](https://github.com/kubeedge/kubeedge/blob/master/docs/proposals/sig-node/edge-resource-upgrade-control.md).

 ## Use cases